-Every weekend in February, porteños across the city celebrate the Carnaval Porteño, an extravangant festival featuring tango, folk, cumbia, salsa and of course the traditional murga, a unique form of cultural expression with its roots in European and African music and dance traditions.
+Every weekend in February, porteños across the city celebrate the Carnaval Porteño, an extravangant festival featuring the traditional murga, a unique form of cultural expression with its roots in European and African music and dance traditions.

-The colourful, rhythmical murga originates from Cadiz, Spain, but it became a prominent part of carnival celebrations in the working class, immigrant neighbourhoods of Uruguay and Argentina at the turn of the 20th century.
+The colourful, rhythmical dance originates from Cadiz, Spain, but became a prominent part of carnival celebrations in the working class, immigrant neighbourhoods of Uruguay and Argentina at the turn of the 20th century.

 Agile performers in bright sequinned costumes and top hats whirl and kick to the rhythmic pulse of the bombo legüero, tambour and cymbal, as they parade through the streets.